Investing in Safety, Hope, Healing, Justice, and Prevention for Victims of Sexual and Domestic Violence.

 Denton County Friends of the Family provides free professional counseling services to child, adolescent, and adult victims of relationship violence, sexual assault, and child sexual abuse.

 Professional counseling is provided by staff counselors and counseling interns.
-Staff counselors have a minimum of a Master’s degree in a counseling related field and are licensed or license eligible and all counseling interns are currently enrolled in a Master’s or Doctoral program in counseling or a related field.
+Staff counselors have a minimum of a Master’s degree in a counseling related field and are licensed or license eligible.
+Additionally, all counseling interns are currently enrolled in a Master’s or Doctoral program in counseling or a related field.

 All counselors strictly adhere to the ethical guidelines identified by the state licensing boards, as well as those outlined by the American Counseling Association and the American Psychological Association.